moddyz/dotfiles/README.md

 Personal linux or MacOS configuration files.

-Run `install.sh` to install the configuration files to your home directory.
+Run `install.sh` to deploy the configuration files to your home directory.

 Third-party plug-ins used:
 - [vim-clang-format](https://github.com/rhysd/vim-clang-format)